redwood/redwood/source/index.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves a specific kitten.

 ### HTTP Request